kiniry/objective-c/s093030/assignment2/README.txt

 ---------- Singletons ----------
 Singletons in Objective-C and C# are pretty much the same.
-In C# the class would expose a single static method (usually called Instance), which returns an instance.
+In C# the class would expose a single static method (usually called Instance), which returns an instance of the class.
 This instance could either be lazy instantiated (probably preferred) or created in a static constructor.
 In Objective-C the pattern using lazy instantiation would look like this:

 static MyGlobalSingletonClass *gInstance;